geange/gods-generic/README_en.md

 > go1.18+

+Implementation of various data structures and algorithms in Go.
 This project is developed based on the [gods](https://github.com/emirpasic/gods) project.
 In the process of developing [lucene-go](https://github.com/geange/lucene-go), a large amount of Go1.18+paradigm syntax was used.
 However, due to the fact that the original project code was not a paradigm syntax, many problems were encountered during the development process, leading to the idea of implementing a paradigm version of